-ARTICLE I - STATEMENT OF WORK
+ARTICLE I - RECITALS AND STATEMENT OF WORK

+The parties agree that the foregoing recitals are true and correct and that such recitals are incorporated herein by reference.
 MINI-GRANTEE, on behalf of ATC, shall provide all the necessary personnel and facilities to conduct the work under this Agreement as outlined in Appendix A and incorporated herein by reference.
 It is understood that MINI-GRANTEE through its Atlantic Technical College is preforming the scope of work on this Agreement.